Los Angeles Derby Dolls: Training

 LADD also has a junior league for girls ages 7–17 to learn the sport of roller derby and to learn empowerment, community, leadership, and athleticism.

-The Derby Dolls offer a roller derby fitness program called Derby Por Vida (DPV) for the public to learn how to play roller derby which is open to both men and women.
+The Derby Dolls offer a roller derby fitness program called Derby Por Vida (DPV) for the public to learn how to play roller derby.
+This program is open to both men and women.

 DPV is also considered a stepping stone into the LA Derby Dolls Fresh Meat program where women train to become team skaters for the league.

 Co-ed scrimmages are offered during wRECk League.
 All types of scrimmage-safe skaters from freshmeat to retired as well as referees can enjoy either flat or banked track game play during wRECk League practice.

-Every March, LADD brings in top roller derby trainers (both flat and banked track) to teach at their camp called March RADness.
-Space is limited and sells out each year.
+Every March, LADD brings in top roller derby trainers (both flat and banked track) to teach at their camp called March RADness which has limited space.

-Many skaters from around the world visit Los Angeles and the Derby Dolls love to have them try out the banked track.
+LADD attracts skaters from around the world who wish to learn on a banked track.